-Cambridge Judge Business School was established in 1990 as the Judge Institute of Management Studies, a focal point for management teaching and research in the University.
+Cambridge Judge Business School was established in 1990, under the name of the Judge Institute of Management Studies, as a focus for management teaching and research in the University.

 Old Addenbrooke’s Hospital